Iterated spans and classical topological field theories: Complete Segal Objects in an -Topos

 \section{Complete Segal Objects in an $\infty$-Topos}

-The \icat{} $\Seg(\mathcal{S})$ is not the ``correct'' \icat{} of Segal spaces: if we want to view Segal spaces as \icats{}, the right notion of equivalence between them should be an appropriate notion of \emph{fully faithful and essentially surjective} functor.
-The main result of \cite{RezkCSS} is that the localization of $\Seg(\mathcal{S})$ at the fully faithful and essentially surjective functors is given by the full subcategory of the \emph{complete} Segal spaces.
-This result was generalized to $n$-fold Segal spaces by Barwick~\cite{BarwickThesis}, and then further extended to $n$-fold Segal objects in arbitary $\infty$-topoi by Lurie~\cite{LurieGoodwillie}.
-In this section we first review this general completeness result, and then prove two completeness criteria we'll make use of below: first, we show that completeness of an $n$-fold Segal object in an \itopos{} $\mathcal{X}$ can be checked on the $n$-fold Segal spaces of maps from objects of $\mathcal{X}$, and second, we give an inductive criterion for the completeness of an $n$-fold Segal space using the $(n-1)$-fold Segal spaces of maps.
+In \S\ref{sec:Segsp} we recalled Rezk's result that the localization of the \icat{} of Segal spaces at the fully faithful and essentially surjective morphisms is given by the full subcategory of \emph{complete} Segal spaces.
+In this section we begin by reviewing the generalization of this to \emph{$n$-fold} Segal spaces, originally proved by Barwick~\cite{BarwickThesis}.
+We will review the reformulation of the theory due to Lurie~\cite{LurieGoodwillie}, which allows for an inductive construction of complete $n$-fold Segal spaces.
+Lurie's version of the theorem also works for $n$-fold Segal objects in an arbitary $\infty$-topos, which describe \emph{internal $(\infty,n)$-categories} or more concretely \emph{sheaves of $(\infty,n)$-categories} on an $\infty$-topos.
+We will then prove two completeness criteria we'll make use of below: first, we show that completeness of an $n$-fold Segal object in an \itopos{} $\mathcal{X}$ can be checked on the $n$-fold Segal spaces of maps from objects of $\mathcal{X}$, and second, we give an inductive criterion for the completeness of an $n$-fold Segal space using the $(n-1)$-fold Segal spaces of maps.